dairycultist/unnamed-conlang/README.md

 The cat is laughing.
 (Lit.
 The cat says a laughing sound)

 Oselo bokemoke kinet walute.
-cat.NOM laughter.IDEO say.GER.ACC like.IND
+(1st.NOM) cat.NOM laughter.IDEO say.GER.ACC like.IND
-I like he cat's laughter.
+I like the cat's laughter.
 (Lit.
 I like the cat saying a laughing sound)
 ```

 ## Phonology